 - Oops!Something went wrong.Please try again later.

-Heading into today, shares of the oil and gas company had gained 12.54% over the past month, lagging the Oils-Energy sector's gain of 15.65% and outpacing the S&P 500's gain of 4.61% in that time.
+Coming into today, shares of the oil and gas company had gained 16% in the past month.
+In that same time, the Oils-Energy sector gained 10.7%, while the S&P 500 lost 7.66%.

-BP will be looking to display strength as it nears its next earnings release, which is expected to be November 2, 2021.
-On that day, BP is projected to report earnings of $0.93 per share, which would represent year-over-year growth of 3000%.
-Meanwhile, our latest consensus estimate is calling for revenue of $39.23 billion, down 11.24% from the prior-year quarter.
+Wall Street will be looking for positivity from BP as it approaches its next earnings report date.
+This is expected to be February 8, 2022.
+On that day, BP is projected to report earnings of $1.22 per share, which would represent year-over-year growth of 3966.67%.
+Meanwhile, our latest consensus estimate is calling for revenue of $42.11 billion, down 13.29% from the prior-year quarter.

-Investors should also note any recent changes to analyst estimates for BP.
-These revisions help to show the ever-changing nature of near-term business trends.
+Investors might also notice recent changes to analyst estimates for BP.
+Recent revisions tend to reflect the latest near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Research indicates that these estimate revisions are directly correlated with near-term share price momentum.
 Investors can capitalize on this by using the Zacks Rank.
 This model considers these estimate changes and provides a simple, actionable rating system.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 10.81% higher.
-BP is currently a Zacks Rank #1 (Strong Buy).
+Over the past month, the Zacks Consensus EPS estimate has moved 4.13% higher.
+BP is holding a Zacks Rank of #1 (Strong Buy) right now.

-Also, we should mention that BP has a PEG ratio of 0.51.
+It is also worth noting that BP currently has a PEG ratio of 0.52.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Oil and Gas - Integrated - International industry currently had an average PEG ratio of 0.61 as of yesterday's close.
+Oil and Gas - Integrated - International stocks are, on average, holding a PEG ratio of 0.68 based on yesterday's closing prices.

 The Oil and Gas - Integrated - International industry is part of the Oils-Energy sector.
-This group has a Zacks Industry Rank of 5, putting it in the top 2% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 6, which puts it in the top 3% of all 250+ industries.